mmdalipour/particle-morph/examples/README.md

 ## Performance Tips

 1. **Particle Count**: Start with 5,000 and adjust based on target devices
-2. **Bloom Effects**: Disable or reduce strength on lower-end devices
+2. **Glow Effects**: Disable or reduce intensity on lower-end devices
 3. **Particle Animations**: Reduce dampingFactor and driftSpeed for better performance
 4. **Segments**: Lower segment count for geometric shapes (16-32 is usually sufficient)